snowplow/snowplow/tracker/README.md

 The main differences today are as follows:

-* Simplified the set of querystring name-value pairs (removing Piwik-specific values and values which Amazon S3 logging gives us for free)
+* Simplified the set of querystring name-value pairs (removing Piwik-specific values and values which CloudFront logging gives us for free)
+* Tracking is now configured with an account ID (CloudFront subdomain) rather than a full tracker URL
 * Added new `trackEvent` functionality
-* Tracking is now configured with an account ID (CloudFront subdomain) rather than a full tracker URL
+* Added new `trackImpression` functionality
+* Added browser language and visit ID to the querystring (because not available via CloudFront logging)
 * Removed `POST` functionality (because S3 logging does not support `POST`)
+* Removed goal tracking functionality
+* Removed custom variables
+* Removed ecommerce tracking functionality (ecommerce tracking is now handled by events)
 * Removed `piwik.js`'s own deprecated 'legacy' functionality

 We expect these two scripts to diverge further as we continue to evolve SnowPlow (see the next section for more detail).